-How to Reduce the Impact of Air Quality Irritants 05/19/2016 Tips and Tricks to Improve Your Indoor Air Quality With spring fast approaching, that means that allergies are following close after them.
+How to Reduce the Impact of Air Quality Irritants Posted May 19, 2016 Air Quality Tips and Tricks to Improve Your Indoor Air Quality With spring fast approaching, that means that allergies are following close after them.
 What do you do when you keep away from the outside pollen but find yourself fighting with inside allergens at the same time?
 Well, Paso Robles Heating and Air has some tips that can keep you comfy this spring season by improving your indoor air quality: High efficiency air filters To receive a large surface area and lower resistance to air flow in your air conditioning filter, there are some models of filters that are four to five inches wide which are gathered and folded like an accordion.
 These filters allocate higher efficiency and better MERV ratings, which make them able to get rid of the littlest particles of dirt while even diffusing odors.
 Humidifiers and dehumidifiers Having a lot of humidity and having insufficient humidity in your home can both be difficult.
 To avoid mold accumulation or respiratory issues, Paso Robles Heating and Air offers whole-home humidity products that are the best answer to any indoor air quality issues.
 One-inch air filters Smaller filters should be swapped out every so often, contingent on pets, the external environment in Paso Robles or the number of people residing in your home.
 When your filter is dirty and isn’t swapped out often, it works harder than it needs to and can cause poor air quality.
 Germicidal Lights Mold and bacteria spread quite easily in contemporary, energy efficient homes.
 When these allergens combine with our breathing air, they can generate health and allergy difficulties for many people in your family.
 Ultraviolet lights kill the DNA in mold, fungi, germs and spores within the coils of your system, keeping them from coming into the air in your home.
 Electrostatic air filters These filters generate a durable static charge as air passes through them, collecting tiny particles that would otherwise be permitted through with disposable filters.
 Electrostatic filters are washable, but while they don’t need replacement, they need cleaning just as frequently.
 Whole home solution The PureAir Air Purification System is a whole-home cooling answer that uses photocatalytic oxidation and a high-level efficiency carbon filter to combat germs and bacteria, airborne particles and chemical odors, among other indoor pollutants.
 Paso Robles Heating and Air is here to guarantee that your spring indoor air quality is the best that it can be.
-If you have any uncertainties about what selection is best for you this spring, give us a call at 805-238-7553 to speak with one of our indoor air quality professionals, or set up an appointment with us online.
+If you have any uncertainties about what selection is best for you this spring, give us a call at 805-203-8667 to speak with one of our indoor air quality professionals.